 A plan's "solvency ratio" is the fraction obtained by dividing the market value or market related value of the assets currently held in the plan (including any cash balances and accrued and receivable income, less the estimated wind-up expenses) by the liabilities of the plan on a plan termination basis.
 The "market related value" of the plan's assets is determined by means of an averaging method over a period of not more than five years.
-A transfer deficiency is the amount by which the commuted value of a benefit exceeds the product of that commuted value and the solvency ratio.
-When transferring the commuted value of a benefit from a plan, the administrator must hold back the amount of the transfer deficiency or the transfer deficiency is a small amount as set out in section 28 of the Regulations.
+A transfer deficiency is the amount by which the commuted value exceeds the product of that commuted value and the solvency ratio.
+When transferring the commuted value from a plan, the administrator must hold back the amount of the transfer deficiency from the transfer amount, unless the employer remits sufficient money to eliminate the transfer deficiency or the transfer deficiency is a small amount as set out in section 28 of the Regulations.

-The provisions of the Act and Regulations establishing the rules for transferring the commuted value of a benefit from a plan will be explained in more detail below.
+The provisions of the Act and Regulations establishing the rules for transferring the commuted value from a plan will be explained in more detail below.
 This bulletin will also address some of the frequently asked questions about the transfer deficiency rules.

 Please note that this bulletin has no legal authority.
-The Pension Benefits Act, 1992 and The Pension Benefits Regulations, 1993 should be used to determine specific requirements.
+The Act and Regulations should be used to determine specific requirements.